 Laboratory diagnosis also could help with infection control to decide which patients can be roomed with others.
 Antibiotic usage also could be decreased after a definite diagnosis is established.

-Revell also said laboratory diagnostic tests are supplementary to a good clinician: “Certainly, it’s the best way to definitively identify what the etiologic agent is, so when a patient has an upper respiratory infection, the best way to determine what that virus is, is with a molecular test.”
+“Certainly, it’s the best way to definitively identify what the etiologic agent is, so when a patient has an upper respiratory infection, the best way to determine what that virus is, is with a molecular test,” she said.

 However, when diagnosing for influenza during the winter months, Revell said the tests are not always necessary because if it is influenza season and the patient presents with influenza symptoms, the clinician will be able to recognize the illness.